waveform80/picamera/docs/recipes1.rst

     finally:
         connection.close()
         client_socket.close()

-You will probably notice several seconds of latency with this setup.
-This is normal and is because VLC buffers several seconds to guard against unreliable network streams.
-Low latency video streaming requires rather more effort (the `x264dev blog`_ provides some insight into the complexity involved)!

 It should also be noted that the effect of the above is much more easily achieved (at least on Linux) with a combination of ``netcat`` and the